 Scholarship

-The students will each receive a scholarship of 10,000 euros for travel and accommodation in America.
-Thanks in part to money from the FB Oranjewoud Foundation, Innovatiecluster Drachten is able to issue these internship grants.
+The students each receive 10 thousand euros scholarship, for travel and accommodation in America.
+Thanks in part to money from FB Oranjewoud Foundation, Innovatiecluster Drachten is able to spend these internship scholarships.
 Losers?
-There aren't actually any.
-The quality of all four students is so high that Joost Krebbekx, program manager of Innovatiecluster Drachten, invites the other two students to participate again next time on 24 May 2019, during the second edition of the High Tech Career Competition in the Dutch Technology Week from 20 to 25 May 2019.
+There really aren't any.
+The quality of all four students is so high that Joost Krebbekx, program manager of Innovatiecluster Drachten, is inviting the other two students to definitely participate again next time on May 24, 2019, during the second edition of the High Tech Career Competition in the Dutch Technology Week from May 20 to 25, 2019.

 Jury